MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

 ## Create an Enrollment Group

-An enrollment group is an entry for a group of devices that share a common attestation mechanism (e.g. device certificates all derived from a common root and/or signer certificate(s)).
+An enrollment group is an entry for a group of devices that share a common attestation mechanism (e.g. device certificates all derived from a common signer certificate).
 Using an enrollment group is recommended for a large number of devices that share an initial configuration and/or for devices that all go to the same tenant.
 Create an X.509 enrollment group for your IoT Central application so that hundreds, thousands, or even millions/billions of devices can automatically connect to your cloud application without any human intervention.

 1. Using the left-hand side navigation pane of your IoT Central application, under `Security` select `Permissions` &gt; `Device connection groups`